CompTIA A+

 • Summarize services provided by networked hosts.

-• Given a scenario, install and configure basic wired/wireless small office/home office (SOHO) networks.
+• Given a scenario, configure basic wired/wireless small office/home office (SOHO) networks.

-• Compare and contrast Internet connection types, network types, and their features.
+• Compare and contrast internet connection types, network types, and their characteristics.

 Day 2